wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.3

 <p id=p3 class=fip>
-3.&emsp;This is the invitation to the Holy Spirit.
+3. This is the invitation to the Holy Spirit.
 <sup>2</sup>I have said already that I can reach up and bring the Holy Spirit down to you, but I can bring Him to you only at your own invitation.
 <sup>3</sup>The Holy Spirit is in your right mind, as He was in mine.
 <sup>4</sup>The Bible says, “May the mind be in you that was also in Christ Jesus”, and uses this as a blessing.